 - Vocational Rehabilitation Program, Texas Workforce Solutions-Vocational Rehabilitation Services (TWS-VRS)

 - Older Individuals who are Blind Program (OIB)

 - Independent Living Centers (ILCs)

-Due to the COVID-19 pandemic, these agencies have temporarily adjusted the way they provide services as explained below.
+Below are explanations about how these agencies have adjusted the way they provide services.

 Texas Workforce Solutions-Vocational Rehab Services (TWS-VRS)